- Study Overview

-With the old scheduler, when a deck has subdecks, the cards will appear from each deck in turn.
+With the v1 scheduler, when a deck has subdecks, the cards will appear from each deck in turn.

-With the new scheduler, when a deck has subdecks, reviews are now taken from all children decks at once.
+With the v2 scheduler, when a deck has subdecks, reviews are taken from all children decks at once.
 The review limit of the child decks is ignored - only the limit of the deck you clicked on applies.

 After clicking on a deck to study, you’ll see a screen that shows you how many cards are due today.
 This is called the 'deck overview' screen.
 The cards are split into three types:

 New refers to cards that you have downloaded or entered in, but have never been studied before.

 Learning refers to cards that were seen for the first time recently, and are still being learnt.

 To Review refers to cards that were previously learnt, and now need to be reviewed so you don’t forget them.